San Francisco (sans-serif typeface)

-San Francisco is a neo-grotesque typeface made by Apple Inc. It was first released to developers on November 18, 2014.
+San Francisco (also known as SF Pro) is a neo-grotesque typeface made by Apple Inc. It was first released to developers on November 18, 2014.
 It is the first new typeface designed at Apple in nearly twenty years and has been inspired by Helvetica and DIN.

-The macOS Catalina font Galvji is similar to the San Francisco variant SF Pro Text but has lower leading and bigger spacing.

 Variants

-Note: SF has the codename SFNS in macOS and SFUI in iOS, regardless of the official name.
+SF has the codename SFNS in macOS and SFUI in iOS, regardless of the official name.

 Stylistic fonts exist, which are mainly present in the iOS 16 Lock Screen, Apple Cash, watchOS Watch Faces, and several promotional materials.
-These include chiseled, stenciled, semi-rounded, dotted, prisma, railed, and slab-serif versions.
+These include chiseled, dotted, prisma, railed, semi-rounded (and squarer since iOS 26), slab-serif, and stenciled versions.
+Beyond this, other typefaces are used, such as a rounded geometric typeface used in watch faces, such as Numerals Duo, and a cursive typeface used for promotional materials and the setup screen since iOS 15.

 Some variants have two optical sizes: "display" for large and "text" for small text.
-Compared to display, the letters in text have larger apertures and more generous letter-spacing.
-The operating system automatically chooses the display optical size for sizes of at least 20 points, and the text optical size otherwise.
+The letters in the "text" size have larger apertures and more generous letter-spacing than in the "display" size.
+The operating system automatically chooses the "display" size for sizes of at least 20 points and the "text" size for smaller size.
 Variable grades were eventually added in newer versions.

 SF Pro/SF UI

 UI font for macOS, iOS, iPadOS, and tvOS.
 In 2017, a revised version, SF Pro was introduced, supporting an expanded list of weights, optical sizes, glyphs and languages.
-SF Pro Rounded (codename SFUIRounded) was introduced in 2018.
+SF Pro Text and SF Pro Display come in nine weights (the Text version had only six weights when introduced) plus corresponding italics.
+SF Pro Rounded (codename SFUIRounded), which comes in the same nine weights and has the same figure as the "Display" version but with rounded corners, was introduced in 2018.